 4. Loving: Do you tell your baby that you love him or her and do you open your heart every time you think of your baby?
 Thank your lost baby for opening your heart (instead of feeling guilt, grief or anger) every time he/she enters your mind.

 The Final Grieving Task

 The final task, after fully grieving the loss of your baby, is to affect an emotional withdrawal from the guilt of the abortion or the sadness of the miscarriage or the unfairness of the post-birth loss so that your emotional energy can be used in creating a productive life.

 You must find your own ways of satisfying your social, emotional, spiritual and practical needs by developing new or changed activities and relationships.
-This is NOT dishonouring the lost or deceased and it doesn't mean that you love him or her any less.
-It simply recognizes that there are other people to be loved and cared for at this time.
+This is NOT dishonouring the lost, deceased or never born, and it doesn't mean that you love him or her any less.
+It simply recognizes that there are other people in your life that need your love and care at this time.

-5. Redirecting: What kind of mother did you want to be to your baby?
-What kind of person do you want to be post-loss?
-Did you want to be loyal, fierce, kind, or honest?
-Who or how will you love more deeply in this same way after your loss?
-How will you dedicate your life to loving this other person (or to a caring cause) in order to transform your loss into something deeply meaningful?
+5. Redirecting: What kind of person do you want to become post-loss?
+Did you want to become more loyal, fierce, kind, or honest?
+Whom or how will you love more deeply after your loss?
+How will you dedicate your life to loving this living person or people in order to transform your loss into something deep, commemorative and meaningful?